7 Common Test Day Mistakes And How to Avoid Them

 You may be prepared to mentally answer every question, but are you physically prepared?
 Unless you're taking an electronic test, you'll need a valid writing implement—usually a number two pencil—and should bring some spares, just in case something goes wrong.
 If you're allowed to use a calculator, make sure you've got fresh batteries in it.
 Snacks, if allowed, can help keep your energy levels up on longer tests, and a watch can help you stay on schedule.
 All of these are test day essentials you shouldn't leave home without!

 3. Misunderstand the Test Format

 The ACT and SAT are quite similar, but they each have their own nuances you'll want to know before the big day.
 Not only that, but each section can have slight variations in formatting — the number and type of questions can vary, just as the time you have to answer them can.
 You've probably spent a lot of time preparing for the test's content, so don't let yourself be thrown off by the test's structure or instructions.
-Use books like our Cracking the ACT and Cracking the SAT to become well-acquainted with the tests ahead of time.
+Use books like our ACT Prep and Cracking the SAT to become well-acquainted with the tests ahead of time.

 4. Forget to Watch the Time

 A key to performing well on either of these tests is sticking to a solid pace.
 And it's impossible to do that if you don't watch the time.
 Note that any watches used on test day aren't allowed to make any noise, nor can they connect to the internet, so leave those smart watches at home!